Ultrasound scan, Sonography (ultrasonography)

-An ultrasound scan also called a sonogram is a procedure that is using high-frequency sound waves to create an image of the inside of the body.
+An ultrasound scan, sometimes called a sonogram, or in short USS scan is a procedure that uses high-frequency sound waves to create an image of part of the inside of the body.

 - an external ultrasound scan